Can I come to James’s Place?

 What are “AwayDays”?

-The James’s Place Community Group is a committee run by members, with one staff member and on volunteer.
-Throughout the year we raise money whenever we can, and we use that money to go out on day trips – a day on the canal, visits to museums, local places of interest or perhaps just dinner in the pub!
+Throughout the year we try and go out on a variety of day trips – a day on the canal, visits to museums, local places of interest or perhaps just dinner in the pub!

 Will I meet people from other organisations?